AMH Blood Test

 Why Would I Need an AMH Blood Test?

 Mostly, the reason women do this test is to plan and take charge of their fertility.
-As we know, not only do you have fewer eggs as you age, the quality of the eggs lessens over time.
-The value of knowing your ovarian reserve as it sits today is so that you can choose to do something about fertility now, soon, or later.
-It may help you decide to try to conceive as soon as possible, or, if a family is desired in the future, you may think it’s better to freeze your eggs.
+Having an AMH blood test helps you understand your current status regarding your ovarian reserve.
+As we know, not only do you have fewer eggs as you age, but the quality of the eggs also lessens over time.
+The value of knowing where you stand can help you decide to try to conceive as soon as possible, or, if a family is desired in the future, you may think it’s better to freeze your eggs.

 What is the ovarian reserve?

 Your ovarian reserve is the number of eggs left in your ovaries.
+AMH levels can help estimate how many eggs remain in the ovaries.

 Incredibly, women are born with around 1 million eggs - but your egg supply declines naturally with age and through ovulation (when you release an egg as part of your menstrual cycle).